“I stand for integrity, respect, and equality. Those three things which are rock solid to me and who I am (and are not negotiable).”

 Cassandra Gordon stands for integrity, respect and justice.
 She uses these values as her rock solid, not negotiable, decision making tool.
 They are ultimately what led her to establishing GrowthCulture, where she works with start-ups to design their culture, as well as Organisational Intelligence Group, a niche culture turnaround consultancy.

-In today’s The Culture of Things (TCoT) Podcast, Cassandra shares what it takes to create a thriving workplace.
+In today’s The Culture of Leadership (TCoT) Podcast, Cassandra shares what it takes to create a thriving workplace.
 Where people come to work not having to put on a game face when they walk in the door, not having to put on a work demeanour.
 A space where they can drop their guard and be themselves, knowing that they are working in an environment that is psychologically safe.

 When people thrive and reach their capability they achieve more and the organisation enjoys greater success.
 It is important for leaders to know this because it is a leader’s role to enable other people to lead.
 It is not a leader’s role to control.

-The complete interview, where Cassandra elaborates on her formula through examples, real life experiences and case studies, can be listened to here, on audio platforms, or watched here, on The Culture of Things (TCoT) YouTube channel.
+The complete interview, where Cassandra elaborates on her formula through examples, real life experiences and case studies, can be listened to here, on audio platforms, or watched here, on The Culture of Leadership (TCoT) YouTube channel.